 BGA Legal Action

 May 14, 2013—The BGA filed a lawsuit in state court accusing the Cook County Recorder of Deeds office of violating the Illinois Freedom of Information Act by refusing to accept document requests via email.
-The case is pending.
+The BGA ultimately reached a settlement with the recorder's office, which agreed to start accepting FOIA requests electronically, and pay some attorney fees and costs.

 March 26, 2013—The BGA filed a lawsuit in state court against Cook County Board President Toni Preckwinkle for refusing to provide, under the Illinois Freedom of Information Act, names and addresses of people who have sought her appointment to government boards and commissions.
 The case is pending.

 Aug.
 21, 2012—The BGA filed a lawsuit in Cook County Circuit Court against the Village of Maywood, alleging officials there violated the Illinois Freedom of Information Act by refusing to turn over a copy of a grand jury subpoena.
-The case is pending.
+The court ultimately ordered that it be produced and the village complied.

 June 28, 2012—The BGA filed a lawsuit in Cook County Circuit Court against DuPage County Sheriff John Zaruba for failing to turn over, under the Illinois Freedom of Information Act, documents showing how his teenaged son used a confidential law enforcement data system through the sheriff's office.
 The case is pending.